 - Might not be the most optimal location to reach the majority of your customers

-Taking traditional warehousing a step further is on-demand warehousing, or a technology platform that helps you find excess warehouse space but doesn’t run any fulfillment centers.
+Taking traditional warehousing a step further is on-demand warehousing, or a technology platform that helps you find excess warehouse space but doesn’t run any fulfilment centres.

-3PLs are inventory and fulfillment experts that have years of experience and the resources available to store your inventory, while managing other aspects of your shipping and retail fulfillment to maximize efficiency and get orders out as soon as possible.
+3PLs are inventory and fulfilment experts that have years of experience and the resources available to store your inventory, while managing other aspects of your shipping and retail fulfilment to maximise efficiency and get orders out as soon as possible.

-- They store your inventory and perform all fulfillment services on your behalf
+- They store your inventory and perform all fulfilment services on your behalf

-- Most 3PLs have multiple fulfillment centers to optimize your deliveries and save on shipping costs
+- Most 3PLs have multiple fulfilment centres to optimise your deliveries and save on shipping costs

 - Access to inventory tracking and management tools